dtcenter/METcalcpy/docs/Users_Guide/logging.rst

 3. **WARNING:**

   * **Purpose:** Logs potential issues that are not immediately critical but could lead to problems
-  * **Use Case:** Useful for highlighting areas that may require attention but don't stop the application from running
+  * **Use Case:** Useful for highlighting areas that may require attention but doesn't stop the application from running

 4. **ERROR:**